IBM/microservices-using-apiconnect-and-appconnect/wiki.md

 # Long Title

-Build a secure microservices based Fund Transfer application using API Connect for Orchestration and App Connect for Authentication/Authorization.
+Build a secure microservices based Fund Transfer application using IBM API Connect (for Authentication/Authorization) and App Connect Enterprise (for microservices orchestration).

 # Author